 b.
 Doing Business in the State of Texas d.
 Financing with Local Banks .

 The Black Chamber has established a Scholarship Fund for graduating seniors from Ector County High Schools.
 An average of three (3) scholarships at $500 each are awarded in May each year.
-On the third weekend of July each year, “The Robert E. Williams Memorial Golf Tournament” is held to benefit the scholarship program.
-The Black Chamber’s theme of work for 2017 is: "Community First!"
+On the third weekend of July each year, “The Robert E. Williams Sr. Memorial Golf Tournament” is held to benefit the scholarship program.
+The Black Chamber’s theme of work for 2018 is: "Moving Ahead for a Better Tomorrow!"

 The Black Chamber of Commerce-